HOURS : Saturday 10-1:30

 Alex Jay Dubberly, a practicing screenwriter and graduate of Goddard College, leads his workshop group along on their dramatic writing projects.
 This workshop will return in August.
 Mr. Dubberly has led workshops and classes at Goddard College and Keene State College.
 Registration is required, because space is limited.
 There is no fee for participation.
 Sign up by email to the Adult Services Librarian Muir Haman or for more information call 802-877-2211.

 An ongoing book discussion group will meet the second Monday of every month.
 The first meeting will be February 9th, 2015 at 7:00pm.
 Devin Schrock has organized the group.
 For more information or to join the group, contact her or the Adult Services Librarian, Muir Haman.
 Each participant will take a turn picking a book and leading a discussion.
-The first book will be M.L.
-Stedman’s The Light Between Oceans.
+The March book will be Cheryl Strayed’s Wild.
 Copies available through the library and through Interlibrary Loan.

 Small group workshops offer demonstrations and explanations of the library’s digital services.
 Participants will have time to see how each service works and to have their questions answered.
 Services covered: Audio- and E-books on Listen Up!
 Vermont, Digital Reference Services, Universal Class, and Beginner Computer Skills.
 Registration is required, because space is limited.
 There is no fee for participation if you have a library card.
 Sign up with the circulation desk or email the Adult Services Librarian Muir Haman for more information.